 UW Medicine Consortium Endowed Scholarship

-The Burdon-Irwin-Johnson Women Medical Students Loan Fund, created by gifts made by various female physicians.
+• Burdon-Irwin-Johnson Women Medical Students Loan Fund, created by gifts made by various female physicians in the community.

-The Chi Omega Loan Fund, created by a gift from the Chi Omega alumnae organization.
+• Chi Omega Loan Fund, created by a gift from the Chi Omega Alumnae organization.

-The Medical Mrs. Student Loan Fund, created by Medical Mrs., a group made up of married female medical students.
+• Medical Mrs. Student Loan Fund, created by the Medical Mrs. organization, a group made up of married female medical students.

-The Edna H. O’Reilley Medical Loan Fund, created through an estate gift from Edna Hamilton O’Reilley.
-A descendant of Alexander Hamilton, Mrs. O’Reilley was born in Tacoma, Wash.
-In 1943, she became director of the United Services Organization in Palm Springs, Calif., where she lived with her late husband, Col. James H. O’Reilley.
-Mrs. O’Reilley died in Palm Desert, Calif., at the age of 77 in November 1975.
+• Edna H. O’Reilley Medical Loan Fund, created through an estate gift from Edna H. O’Reilley.
+A descendant of Alexander Hamilton, Mrs. Edna Hamilton O’Reilley was born in Tacoma, WA.
+In 1943 she became director of the United Services Organization in Palm Springs, CA, where she resided with her late husband Col. James H. O’Reilley.
+Mrs. O’Reilley died in Palm Desert, CA at the age of 77 in November 1975.

-The Physio-Control Corporation Medical Student Scholarship Fund, created by a gift from the Physio-Control Corporation.
-Physio-Control made this gift in 1974 at the direction of their then-president at the time, W. Hunter Simpson.
+• Physio-Control Corporation Medical Student Scholarship Fund, created by a gift from the Physio-Control Corporation.
+Physio-Control made this gift in 1974 at the direction of their president at the time, Mr. W. Hunter Simpson.
 During his lifetime, Mr. Simpson was a strong supporter of the UW School of Medicine.
-Although Mr. Simpson passed away in 2006, his legacy continues with his wife, Dorothy L. Simpson, and his son, Brooks H. Simpson, both active supporters of UW Medicine.
+Although Mr. Simpson passed away in 2006, his legacy continues with his wife, Mrs. Dorothy L. Simpson, and son, Mr. Brooks H. Simpson, who are both actively involved in supporting UW Medicine.

-The Loren Rhodes Emergency Fund for Medical Students, created by gifts made in memory of Loren Rhodes.
+• Loren Rhodes Emergency Fund for Medical Students, created by gifts in memory of Loren Rhodes.
 The Loren Rhodes Emergency Fund for Medical Students was established at the request of Ms. Loren Rhodes’ parents, Mr. and Mrs. Gerald Rhodes.
-Ms. Rhodes was a medical student at University of Washington when she was fatally injured in an automobile accident in 1967.
+Loren Rhodes was a medical student at University of Washington when she was fatally injured in an automobile accident in 1967.

-The Dr. and Mrs. Kenneth C. Ward Medical Student Loan Fund, created by gifts from Dr. Kenneth C. and Mrs. Laura J. Ward.
+• Dr. and Mrs. Kenneth C. Ward Medical Student Loan Fund, created by a gifts from Dr. Kenneth C. and Mrs. Laura J. Ward.